Morning Routines Shouldn't Be Complicated

 Let me just start by saying, I’m not a morning person.
-In fact I rather stay asleep then wake up at the butt-crack of dawn.
+In fact, I rather stay asleep than wake up at the butt-crack of dawn.
 I do better when I have a checklist or schedule in front of me so I know what needs to get done for the day.

 In part two, I make some dry toast to help with the acid reflux.
 I also make a cold coffee drink where I use mainly almond milk.
 While I am eating on my toast, I write in my Morning Pages journal to help clear out the noise in my head and then I take my morning medicine.

-To help keep myself on track, the three main tools I use everyday is my bullet journal, my morning pages journal, and my weekly routine checklist.
+To help keep me on track, the three main tools I use every day are my bullet journal, my morning pages journal, and my weekly routine checklist.
 It might seem silly, but checking off as I am doing my morning routine helps me keep consistent.
 I hope this post will help you with creating your morning routine.
 If it did, please let me know in the comments below.